MehwishTariq/Record_management/README.md

 The project is incomplete.
 It only contains the functionality to enter,delete,update record of Students,Teachers.

 The functionality to update class Course is incomplete.

+Account.xlsx file contains some id and passwords to access the application